Alcampopiano/graphical_query_app/README.md

 user_id='example'

-notes="""
-Students who were below the provincial standard in grade three but went on to be in the Academic Math program (in grade 9)
+notes="Students who were below the provincial standard in grade three \
+but went on to be in the Academic Math program (in grade 9)"
-"""

 app_tables.saved_queries.add_row(user_id=user_id, query_str=query_str, notes=notes)
 ```